syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 //Load an existing PDF document
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");
-//Get the page of the existing PDF document.
-PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;
 //Gets the first signature field of the PDF document PdfLoadedSignatureField signatureField = loadedDocument.Form.Fields[0] as PdfLoadedSignatureField;
 PdfSignature signature = signatureField.Signature;